People may experience significant loss or financial difficulties due to the damage or loss of property caused by an emergency such as fire or flood.

 People who have experienced significant loss will need to consider a broad range of financial issues in the days and weeks that follow.

-The Personal Hardship Assistance Program (PHAP) provides financial assistance to alleviate the personal hardship and distress suffered by eligible Victorians, as a result of an emergency.
+The Personal Hardship Assistance Program provides assistance to people experiencing financial hardship because of a single house fire or a natural disaster-related emergency such as bushfire, flood, severe storm or earthquake.
 For more information on this program, see the Personal Hardship Assistance Program

 MoneySmart is an initiative of the Australian Securities and Investments Commission to help people with their financial matters.
 Their guide to managing insurance issues after an emergency covers: